pleich/Cutoffs-for-Broadcast-Protocols/README.md

 ### Using the included Executable

-The executable can be found in the packages `
+The executable can be found as part of the release artifacts, named `random-broadcast`.
+It is compiled for Linux systems.

 #### Prerequisite